During the lease term in Pimmit Hills

 - Show the rental home to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental property.
-However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental home.
+However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate renters in Pimmit Hills.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a handy archive for landlords in Pimmit Hills
+a useful archive for rental investors in Pimmit Hills

-- Before you rent out your property in Pimmit Hills
+- Before you move a tenant into your property in Pimmit Hills

 - Collections and evictions